-Policy: A new web-based recertification examination is developed during odd-numbered years for publication and release in January or February of even-numbered years.
-New versions of the web-based recertification examination corresponds to the current detailed content outline, or to a content outline unique to the recertification examination if supported by the Practice Analysis research.
+Policy: A new web-based recertification examination is developed every two (2) to three (3) years.
+New versions of the web-based recertification examination correspond to the current detailed content outline, or to a content outline unique to the recertification examination if supported by the Practice Analysis research.

-- 1. The Testing Company establishes a timeline for web-based recertification examination development, which allows for a new form of the web-based recertification examination to be developed, and available for testing early in even-numbered years. - 2.
-The process used by the Testing Company and the Test Committee to develop the recertification examination is similar to that which is used to develop the proctored CIC[®] examination.
+- 1. The Testing Company establishes a timeline for web-based recertification examination development, which allows for a new form of the web-based recertification examination to be developed and available every two (2) to three (3) years. - 2.
+The process used by the Testing Company and the Test Committee to develop the recertification examination is similar to that which is used to develop the proctored CIC[®] examination. - 3.
+The online recertification examination will be discontinued on December 31, 2025.